-From this month I’m starting a new feature on the blog where I shine a spotlight on one of my favourite authors.
-I will feature the books I most enjoy from their back catalogue and this October I’ll be featuring four authors who write books that are spooky, sinister, or magical in some way.
-Hopefully this will give you some interesting Halloween reads featuring everything from the evils that men do, to families of witches, cunning fairies, strange powers and other ghostly goings on.
-My first author is someone regular readers might know I love, and that’s Alice Hoffman.
+Last month I started a new feature on the blog where I shine a spotlight on one of my favourite authors.
+I feature the books I most enjoy from their back catalogue and in October I’d hoped to feature four authors who write books that are spooky, sinister, or magical in some way, hoping to give you some interesting Halloween reads.
+These featured everything from the evils that men do, to families of witches, cunning fairies, strange powers and other ghostly goings on.
+However, last weekend it didn’t happen because my other October evil crept up on me.
+I have MS and I always have an autumn relapse.
+I was just starting to pick up, but had a very dodgy weekend.
+So I’m bringing you last Sundays author today instead that’s Alice Hoffman.
 I’ve featured her book Blue Diary on Throwback Thursday before, but that’s a rare magic free novel.
 Magic realism flows through most of Hoffman’s works.
 Some of the strangest include a woman falling in love with a magical talking heron, angels descending to earth, a family of women who can see the future, a golem made from river mud protecting a girl fleeing the Nazis, a man struck by lightning leaving a pattern on his skin and a mermaid girl living in a freak show at Coney Island.
 However, for most people it’s the Practical Magic book, or the film starring Sandra Bullock and Nicole Kidman as two sisters coming to terms with their heritage as witches, that first comes to mind.
 This October sees the publication of the fourth and final book in the series, The Rules of Magic.
 So, I thought it was perfect timing to feature the whole Owens family series in chronological order.

 Despite being the most recent novel in the series, Magic Lessons is actually the first in the series chronologically.
 I was lucky enough to have a preview copy of this novel and reviewed it only last October.
 Maria is found as a baby by wise woman Hannah Owens, who brings her up in the old ways.
 Maria learns how to grow a healing garden, to use herbs for ailments of body and mind, and help women with problems caused by love.
 However, Maria’s power isn’t just learned.
 She has the mark of a blood witch from her birth mother, and has been chosen by her familiar Cadin who is a crow.
 Maria feels she must be the result of a woman being fooled by love and vows that she will never be taken in by a man.
 Tragically, Maria’s adopted mother Hannah is burned as a witch and Maria knows she must run to save her life.
 She then meets her mother and birth father, and realising there is no room in their love for a third person she takes a gift of red boots from them and sails to the island of Curacao where she has been sold into servitude for a period of five years.
 Here, her vow against love will be tested.
 Taking us through the dangerous years of the 17th Century, where Puritanical communities like Salem in Massachusetts were whipped to hysteria, and would not suffer a witch to live.
 Hoffman’s prequel to Practical Magic takes us back to the beginnings of the Owens family and the complicated relationship between their power and their very human need to be loved.